Religion in Tunisia: Figures in 2007

-In 2007, the Catholic Church in Tunisia, which comprises the Archdiocese of Tunis, operated 12 churches, 9 schools, several libraries, and 2 clinics; in addition to holding religious services, the Catholic Church opened a monastery, freely organizes cultural activities, and performs charitable work throughout the country.
+In 2007, the Catholic Church in Tunisia, which is coterminous with the Archdiocese of Tunis, operated 12 churches, nine schools, several libraries, and two clinics; in addition to holding religious services, the Catholic Church opened a monastery, freely organizes cultural activities, and performs charitable work throughout the country.

 According to church leaders, there are 2,000 practising Protestant Christians.
 The International Religious Freedom Report for 2007 estimated thousands of Tunisian Muslims have converted to Christianity.
 The Russian Orthodox Church has approximately 100 practising members and operates a church in Tunis and another in Bizerte.
 The Reformed Church of France maintains a church in Tunis, with a congregation of 140 primarily foreign members.
 The Anglican Church has a church in Tunis with several hundred predominantly foreign members.
-There are 50 Seventh-day Adventists.
-The 30-member Greek Orthodox Church maintained 3 churches (in Tunis, Sousse, and Djerba).
+There are fifty Seventh-day Adventists.
+The thirty-member Greek Orthodox Church maintained three churches (in Tunis, Sousse, and Djerba).
 Occasionally, Catholic and Protestant groups held services in private residences or other locations.

-Scattered among the various churches, though mostly evangelical, are also a number of Christian believers from Muslim backgrounds 2015 A study estimated some 500 such individuals in Tunisia.
+Scattered among the various churches, though mostly evangelical, are also a number of Christian believers from Muslim backgrounds.
+A 2015 study estimated some 500 such individuals in Tunisia.

 In 2022, there was no accurate break-down of Christian denominations.